Medication for Addiction Treatment (MAT)

 The MAT Mobile brings clinicians, case managers, and peer recovery coaches to deliver clinical care, education, and outreach in Iowa.
 Once a week, we provide addiction treatment to underserved areas.
 Clinical services include MAT evaluations and follow-up care, medication prescribing, and delivery of recovery support services.

-Our programs combine professional care and self-help approaches with an emphasis on family participation, relapse prevention, and health promotion.
-Our behavioral health outpatient services are provided at IOWA Health Care's University Campus Medical Center on 5 Boyd Tower.
+Our outpatient programs integrate professional care with self-help strategies, emphasizing family involvement, relapse prevention, and overall wellness.
+Services are provided at the University of Iowa Health Care’s University Campus Medical Center, located on 5 Boyd Tower.

 Extended Outpatient Program (EOP)